apostrophecms/apostrophe-workflow/README.md

 > Every document automatically exists in all locales, however it may or may not be published or in the trash in any given locale.
 This is useful since it allows you to have pages that are "only for France," for instance.

 Note that a single document may have a different slug in different locales.
-The slugs may also be the same, but you'll typically want to enable either prefix-based or subdomain-based locale detection as described below.
+The slugs may also be the same, but you'll typically want to enable locale-specific prefixes, locale-specific domain names or a combination of the two as described below.

 ## Building a locale picker on the front end